27th June - 6th August

-Volunteer with Genesis and your destination will be the sun-splashed coastal gem of Netanya and the inspirational Bet Elazraki Children's Home where you will help staff an incredible 5 week Summer Camp.
+Volunteer with Genesis and your destination will be the sun-splashed coastal gem of Netanya and the inspirational Bet Elazraki Children's Home where you will help staff an incredible Summer Camp for 5 weeks as well as enjoy a week of touring either side! .

 Bet Elazraki is a home for children legally removed from their parents care, the summer camp is both incredible fun and an opportunity to give to Israel in the most rewarding way!